natac13/fcc-request-header-parser/README.md

 # fcc-request-header-parser

 Free Code Camp Challenge.
-As I keep running out of Heroku app(limit 5, without verifying credit card, thank) I have to keep deleting old ones.
-This may happen to this app at some point.
+As I keep running out of Heroku app(limit 5, without verifying credit card, thank) I have to keep deleting old ones. ~~This may happen to this app at some point.~~

+Has been removed from Herouk...